mariko-sawada/mariko-sawada/README.md

 -->

 - I am a second-year student of MA in Statistics at Columbia University
-- I am currently learning statistical analysis and machine learning at school.
+- My focus is on fundamental statistical analysis and machine learning
-- I am also interested in reinforcement learning.
-I am learning it by participating a mentored-research project at the university, as well as taking online courses.
+- Mentored Project in Summer 2021: Application of Reinforcement Learning to Finance
+- Please check out my Medium post as a summary of the above project:https://medium.com/@mariko.sawada1/automated-stock-trading-with-deep-reinforcement-learning-and-financial-data-a63286ccbe2b